This cute little succulent planter was hiding at a thrift store disguised as an old and outdated set of votive candle holders in a wooden tray!

-But, you know how it is…succulents are everywhere now, and when you see them constantly in the garden centers and online, you notice and begin to wonder, “why haven’t I given more succulents a try?”
+But, you know how it is…succulents are everywhere now, and when you see them constantly in garden centers and online, you notice and begin to wonder, “why haven’t I given more succulents a try?”

 So when I made a recent trip to the thrift store with one of my boys (such a fun date – really, he loved it!), I snagged a piece that I knew had to come home with me.

-Isn’t that great?
 Maybe not so much like this, but I saw potential that a little spray paint and a few plants could bring to life.

-It’s a fast-drying, durable paint that’s UV fade resistant – perfect for living where it will be exposed to a lot of sunlight.
+It’s a fast-drying, durable paint that’s UV fade-resistant – perfect for living where it will be exposed to a lot of sunlight.

 Next, the votives:

 I also gave them each a good swipe with alcohol before painting to remove any skin oil or residue – a great idea when you’re painting glass.

-But those colors had to go, so I shot them all with a couple of coats of Rustoleum’s Camouflage – Khaki.
+But those colors had to go, so I shot them all with a couple of coats of Rust-Oleum’s Camouflage – Khaki.

 Once they were dry, it was time to pot the succulents.
-Aren’t they cute?

-Succulents will do better in soil specially formulated for their growing needs.
-Standard potting mix is too rich and retains water well, which can rot the roots of succulents.
-Remember, these little guys are native to dry conditions.
+Succulents will do better in soil specially formulated for their ideal conditions.
+Since the standard potting mix is too rich and retains water well, the roots of succulents can quickly rot in it.

-Finally, I added a layer of pea gravel, which had been left over from last year’s herb vignette project, and it was done!
+Finally, I added a layer of pea gravel, which had been leftover from last year’s herb vignette project, and it was done!

 Not too bad for a $5 thrift store find, huh?